 Idle 30"Hg 1.43 14psi 01 7.71mS Set the engine idle speed by adjusting the setting screw on the throttle body.
 Use the Idle function (Screen 1) if necessary to adjust the fuel curve to achieve a smooth idle with clean exhaust emissions.
-If the car blows black smoke, the mixture is too rich; if it "hunts" at idle, mixture is too lean
+If the car blows black smoke, the mixture is too rich; if it "hunts" at idle (revs rise and fall), the mixture is too lean.